faas-benchmarking/faasdom/README.md

 #### IBM

 - Sometimes when deleting a function the ibmcloud CLI will fail to load the resources and therefore the program will not correctly delete the resources.
 This mostly happens always the first time after you didn't used it for some time.
 - IBM Cloud uses an authentication token which expires.
 After some time you will need to login and configure it again.
-See section [Configuration](#configuration)
+See section [Configure](#configure)